Accelerated Learning with Robustness to Adversarial Regressors: Details of experiments in the main paper and additional experiments

 \paragraph{(A) Simulations:} In Figure \ref{fig:SinusoidalBlur} we show the performance of the Higher Order Tuner for constant $\delta_k$ and time-varying blur.
 We modify the blur intensity by modifying $\sigma$ in a sinusoidal form.
 The hyperparameters are chosen as in Choice (3).
 Note that these modifications on $\sigma_k$ do not modify the $\lVert \phi_k\rVert^2_2$, and the other methods remain stable in this scenario.

 Lastly, we show the performance of the Higher Order Tuner when there is noise present in the blurry image.
-As is well known in the literature, an $l_1$ regularization with a weighting parameter $\lambda$ as in \cite{Beck_2009} was introduced in the loss function.
+A random noise is added to the blurry image as $N(0,0.02)$.
+The Higher Order Tuner was implemented for the case when $\mu=0$ and $\mu=0.1$, and the hyperparameters $\gamma$ and $\beta$ as in Choice (3).
+It can be seen from Figure \ref{fig:Noisy} that the tuner results in better results with $\mu=0.1$ rather than $\mu=0$.
+In addition, an $l_1$ regularization term with a weighting parameter $\lambda$ as in \citep{Beck_2009} can be added as well to the loss function.
 The deblurring problem in this setting can be rewritten as

-As in the previous simulations, the blurred image was produced using a Gaussian PSF with a kernel size of 11 and $\sigma=1.5$.
-Figure \ref{fig:Noisy} shows the reconstructed image at 100 iterations with the hyperparameters chosen as in Choice (3) and the regularization parameter $\lambda=0.01$.
-It is clear from the figure that the Higher Order Tuner is able to accommodate the presence of the noise.
-It should be noted, however, this is a preliminary result; several points should be addressed including the choice of the regularization term (ex. whether as in \eqref{e:L1_reg_theta} or as in \cite{Beck_2009_TIP}), the choice of $\lambda$, and the proof of convergence in the presence of noise and regularization in addition to the presence of adversarial regressors.
-All of these points are topics for future research.
+It was observed that with the addition of such a $\lambda$, the performance of the high-order tuner improved even further compared to Figure x.
+As a theoretical analysis of this case remains to be analyzed, we do not present these figures in this paper.